St. Bernard Temperament & Personality Guide

 The St. Bernard is known for being a low-energy working breed with a distinctive personality.
 As a working breed, they are loyal, protective, and often form strong bonds with their primary caretaker.

-With a typical weight of 120-180 lbs and lifespan of 8-10 yrs, the St. Bernard requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 120-180 lbs and lifespan of 8-10 yrs, the St. Bernard benefits from care tailored to its physical and behavioral profile.
 Whether you are researching the St. Bernard for the first time or deepening your knowledge as a current owner, the breed's working lineage is the foundation for understanding their needs.

 Breed Health Context: The St. Bernard has documented genetic predispositions to hip dysplasia, bloat, heart disease.
 These conditions vary in prevalence and severity — not every St. Bernard will develop them, but awareness enables early detection and proactive management.
 Discuss breed-specific screening protocols with your veterinarian.